-Spring Cleaning!
-Get Your Freezer Ready for Bulk Meat!
+How To Get Your Freezer Ready For Bulk Meat!

 It's spring time, which means we are getting closer to our first big bulk beef harvest for the year!
 If your freezer is starting to look a little bare, then it's time to take advantage of it and start cleaning it while you have a little extra space.
 I'll give you some tips on defrosting, cleaning and organization.
 Also, we will talk about the types of freezers I recommend for storing bulk meat.